rodrigo-cb/tiny-search-engine/indexer/README.md

 The content of files in pageDirectory follow the following format:
 1st line contains URL, 2nd line contains page depth, rest of file contains html

+the directory name given will not contain a '/'.